Burdock

 —Medicinal Action and Uses— As an inflammatory demulcent agent, burdock soothes and clears internal heat.
 It improves the elimination of metabolic wastes through the liver, lymph nodes, large intestine, lungs, kidneys and skin, making it an excellent choice for a spring detoxification or fasting tea.
 In addition, Japanese research indicates that burdock contains desmutagens, substances that inactivate cancer-causing agents. #

 Topically, burdock is used as a bath herb to relieve sore joints and gout.
-A compress made from root or leaves can be used to treat boils, bruises, ringworm, glandular swellings, knee swellings, , and tumors.
+A compress made from root or leaves can be used to treat boils, bruises, ringworm, glandular swellings, knee swellings, sprains, and tumors.
 The plant can be prepared as a hair rinse or oil to prevent dandruff and hair loss and as a facial toner in cases of oily skin.

 · Infection: German researchers have discovered fresh burdock root contains chemical (polyacetylenes) that kill disease-causing bacteria and fungi.
 Though dried burdock contains less of these chemicals, their presence may help explain the herb's traditional use against ringworm, a fungal infection, and several bacterial infections, including gonorrhea, skin infections, and urinary tract infections.